Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 ---
-title: CRUD Operations with Azure Cosmos DB
+title: CRUD operations with Azure Cosmos DB
-description: Learn about CRUD Operations at an introductory level in Azure Cosmos database and how to implement them. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn about create, read, update, and delete (CRUD) operations in an Azure Cosmos database and how to implement them. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022